 If the stroke survivor can speak but is impaired, ask questions that take a yes or no response.
-"My grandfather had such a severe stroke that he couldn't walk and could only say 'yes' and 'no,'" says a woman from Atlanta, Georgia.
+"My parents took care of my grandfather, who had such a severe stroke that he couldn't walk and could only say 'yes' and 'no,'" says Diana Hembree from Atlanta, Georgia.
 "But he could put a world of feeling -- from sly humor to exasperation -- into each 'yes' and 'no.' So we would have great conversations playing 20 Questions.
 He could still smile and frown, too.
 And sometimes he would cry with frustration, and I'd pat his hand and say, 'It's all right, Granddaddy -- we're here for you.
 We love you.'"

 Find creative ways to help the patient communicate.
 One caregiver used pictures and labels to help his wife make her choice for dinner.

 Talk with your doctor about new technology to help stroke victims.
 New technologies are being developed that will give stroke victims feedback on which muscles they need to use to, say, pick up a cup or move their hand.
 Some of the machines can actually recognize and signal someone's people's "intent" to move a particular muscle.
 Researchers feel these technologies may one day be able to free many stroke and accident victims from paralysis.

 Finally, don't hesitate to ask for help.
 No matter what the impairment you are facing, some caregiver or stroke survivor has already found a way to cope.
 Join a stroke support group, and ask your loved one's therapists and doctors plenty of questions.
 It takes compassion and knowledge to help someone overcome a stroke.
 The first just comes naturally; the second takes work.
 But as you see your loved one making strides toward recovery, you'll know it was all worth it.

 National Stroke Association